Twenty-one states are reporting increased Covid-19 cases as experts warn of a fall surge - KVIA

 “It’s vital that New Yorkers continue to practice the basic behaviors that drive our ability to fight Covid-19 as we move into the fall and flu season,” Cuomo said in a statement.
 “Wearing masks, socially distancing and washing hands make a critical difference, as does the deliberate enforcement of state guidance by local governments.”

+Last week, Wisconsin Gov. Tony Evers issued an executive order mandating face coverings in an effort to keep infections down.
+In a news release, his office attributed rising cases primarily to infections among 18- to 24-year-olds and said the state was “facing a new and dangerous phase” of the pandemic.

+“We need your help to stop the spread of this virus, and we all have to do this together,” Evers said.

-Over the summer, US Centers for Disease Control and Prevention director Dr. Robert Redfield warned the fall and winter could be “one of the most difficult times that we experienced in American public health.”
-And with daily cases averaging 40,000 nationwide, the new season could be a challenge, infectious disease expert Dr. Anthony Fauci told JAMA Editor in Chief Dr. Howard Bauchner on Friday.
+US Centers for Disease Control and Prevention director Dr. Robert Redfield previously warned the fall and winter could be “one of the most difficult times that we experienced in American public health.”
+And with daily cases averaging 40,000 nationwide, the new season could be a challenge, infectious disease expert Dr. Anthony Fauci told Dr. Howard Bauchner, editor-in-chief of the Journal of the American Medical Association on Friday.

 “You’re going to have to do a lot of things indoors out of necessity of the temperature, and I’m afraid, with that being the case, if we don’t carefully follow the guidelines … the masking, the distance, the crowds, that we may see another surge,” he said.